 Rucks and Kinnane travel to fairs and farmers’ markets across the region to meet potential customers and answer resident questions about water problems.
 Their service area stretches from northern Colorado down to an hour south of Denver, Kinnane said.

 “Our marketing strategy boils down to trying to be everywhere at once,” Kinnane said.
 “As we’ve been here longer and learned more about water quality in different areas, we’ve also learned to try to focus on the areas where the greatest challenges are and the greatest need.”

 Beyond face-to-face events, the business has a website that includes several videos featuring Kinnane discussing different water quality problems and applications.
-They also utilize flyers, canvassing and online marketing.
-However, events where they can communicate in person with potential customers has proved most lucrative in generating new leads thus far.
+They also utilize flyers, canvassing, and online marketing.
+However, events, where they can communicate in person with potential customers, have proved most lucrative in generating new leads thus far.